-- Five operating Decision Packages were approved totaling \$162,258 in new budget requests. - One of the five decision packages changes a half time Department Assistant to a full time Senior Department Administrative Assistant at a net cost to the General Fund of \$12,528.
+- Six Operation Decision Packages have been submitted totaling \$162,258 in new budget requests. - One of the six decision packages changes a half time Department Assistant to a full time Senior Department Administrative Assistant at a net cost to the General Fund of \$12,528.
 The rest of the position will be paid via capital project financing and grants.
-The Senior Department Assistant will provide grant and contract administration oversight for capital projects and implementation of the new cost accounting system.
+The Senior Department

+Assistant will provide grant and contract administration oversight for capital projects and implementation of the new cost accounting system.

-Reorganization of the Field Crew in the Facilities Maintenance Fund will save \$20,400 and creates upward mobility in a flat organization by converting: the Lead Maintenance Worker to a Senior Foreman; and an entry level worker to a Maintenance Worker I with no new FTE requirements.
+Reorganization of the Field Crew will save \$20,400 and creates upward mobility in a flat organization by converting: the Lead Maintenance Worker to a Senior Foreman; and an entry level worker to a Maintenance Worker I with no new FTE requirements.